legacysurvey/legacysurvey/pages/dr6/description.rst

 For the first time in the Legacy Surveys, DR6 PSF photometry uses the same PSF models (and sky background subtraction) for zero-point-fitting as is later used in cataloging.
-So, starting with DR6, the measured positions for Gaia stars should be completely self-consistent.
+So, starting with DR6, the measured positions for Gaia stars should be completely self-consistent, substantially reducing any systematic errors in astrometry.

 Image Stacks
 ============